 Holloway interpreted this as being a reference to her work with MI6 on the human/Time Lord hybrid.

 (The Fallen) Her longterm impact on the Doctor was evident in that some time later, he experienced a hallucination that he and Grace were married.
-(The Glorious Dead) She survived the Cyberman invasion of Earth in 2005 and concluded that the Doctor must have stopped them.
-(The Flood, Hunters of the Burning Stone)
+(The Glorious Dead) She survived the Cyberman invasion of Earth in 2005 and concluded that The Doctor must have stopped them.
+(The Flood, Hunters Of The Burning Stone)

 As of 2010, Grace was looking into new breakthroughs in surgery.
-(Death of the Doctor)
+(Death Of The Doctor)

 Grace was intelligent, feisty and independent, with a strong sense of humour and a love for opera.
-She was initially doubtful of the Doctor’s claims, both about his identity and his apocalyptic predictions.
+She was initially doubtful Of The Doctor’s claims, both about his identity and his apocalyptic predictions.
 However, once convinced through evidence, she proved a resourceful ally.
 Grace soon fell in love with the Doctor noting that “she had finally found the right guy and he’s from another planet”.
 Despite this, she refused the Doctor’s offer to travel with him and to learn about her future, preferring for it to remain unknown.
 (TV Movie)

 HABITS AND QUIRKS

 Grace expressed an interest in Puccini’s operas (playing a recording of Madame Butterfly in the operating theatre while working on the Doctor) and the art of Leonardo da Vinci (the Doctor remarked, on seeing a Leonardo print on the wall of Grace’s apartment, “He had a terrible cold when he drew that”).
 (TV Movie)

 According to media coverage Of The film in 1996, had Doctor Who been revived as a series at that time, Grace Holloway would not have continued as a regular companion.